ToyboxZach/shopify-api-js/docs/guides/billing.md

 ## Canceling a subscription

 With the `cancel` method you'll be able to cancel a single subscription.
 If you're not storing subscription ids already you can use the `check` method now to get the id of an active subscription before canceling it.
+The `cancel` method will require the `session` object that is setup during Authorization as well as the subscription id.

 The call to `cancel` will return an AppSubscription object and will throw a `BillingError` if any errors occur.